ricardoortega97/data-dashboard/README.md

   - [ ] *insert details*
 - [x] **A search bar allows the user to search for an item in the fetched data**
 - [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

+New Functions

+- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [ ] **Clicking on an item in the list view displays more details about it**
+- [ ] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
+- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [x] To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.

 The following **optional** features are implemented: